SeqWare/seqware/seqware-queryengine/README.md

 	/etc/init.d/zookeeper-server start
 	jps
 	</pre>
 3. When setup of Hadoop and HBase is complete, you can go into the query-engine directory, compile it, and run the tests.
-Note that theintegration tests will spin-up a mini-HBase cluster and perform MapReduce tasks (~10 minutes for integration tests).
+Note that the integration tests will spin-up a mini-HBase cluster and perform MapReduce tasks (~10 minutes for integration tests).
 Please note that the web-service and legacy directories in the root have additional dependencies and may not necessarily compile following only these instructions.
 	<pre title="Title of the snippet">
 	mvn clean install -DskipITs=false
 	mvn javadoc:javadoc